Dehghanni/Teofl/Speaking.md

 - **Solitude or crowd**

 - Solitude significantly increases productivity.
 I perform immensely better when I&#39;m alone, I can stay focused on my work and won&#39;t be distracted.
 - Secondly, the more privacy you have, the more enjoyment you will get.
 You can enjoy your life to the full like listening to your favorite music without headphones.
-I wouldn&#39;t be seen dead sharing my room with others, even if it&#39;ll cost me a lot more.
+I wouldn&#39;t be seen dead sharing my room with others, even if it&#39;ll cost me disproportionately.
 - It will also enable you to move toward complete independence.

 - **Travel alone or with others**